Pacific volcano: British woman reported missing after Tonga tsunami

 One social media poster, who said the couple were his aunt and uncle, said that Angela and James had gone home to get their dogs when the wave hit.

-Another poster said she had spent Sunday morning with Angela's mother in Hove in East Sussex, who had received a phone call in the early hours from James to say her daughter was missing.
+Another poster said she had spent Sunday morning with Angela's mother, who had received a phone call in the early hours from James to say her daughter was missing.

 She said: "We are hoping and praying that amongst the devastation she is found."